 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-We’ve tried mixing baby cereal with milk, formula, purees, and more, but she will just NOT eat it.
+We’ve tried mixing baby cereal with milk, formula, purees, and more, but she turns her nose at them.

-I want to let you in on this easy recipe so you too can make banana pancakes for your baby.
-(And for yourself, too, because you’ll be surprised how good these actually are!)
+Check out this easy recipe so you, too, can make banana pancakes for your baby.
+(And for yourself, too, because you’ll be surprised how good these are!)

 What baby cereal can you use for this recipe?

-I’ve tried both boxed rice cereal and oatmeal cereal and they work great.
-If you do use boxed cereal, I recommend an organic cereal.
+If you use store-bought, boxed cereal, I recommend organic cereal.

-You can also make your own oatmeal “cereal” by putting oats in a food processor and processing until in tiny, small pieces.
-Just know that it won’t be iron-fortified.
+You can also make your own oatmeal “cereal” by putting oats in a food processor and processing them into tiny, small pieces.
+However, this won’t be iron-fortified.

-There has been some concern in the recent past regarding arsenic in baby rice cereal, so it’s advised not to eat too much rice cereal.
-(There has been significantly less concern with the arsenic content of oatmeal cereal.)
+There has been concern in the past regarding arsenic in baby rice cereal, so it’s advised for babies not to overeat rice cereal.
+(There is significantly less concern with the arsenic content of oatmeal cereal.)

 Here’s what you need to find in your kitchen.

-- 1 ripe banana, mashed nice and smooth (forks work great!)
+- 1 ripe banana, mashed nice and smooth (a fork works great for smushing!)

-- ¼ cup baby cereal (you can make pancakes with rice or oatmeal baby cereal.
-My photo shows rice cereal, but I’ve lately been using oatmeal cereal.)
+- ¼ cup baby cereal (Again, you can make pancakes with rice or oatmeal baby cereal.
+I now prefer oatmeal.)

 1. First, stir all three ingredients together in a bowl.

-3. Cook until bottoms are lightly browned.
-Flip over and cook until banana pancake is cooked through.
-I like to give them a squish with the spatula after the flip to thin them and ensure they are well-cooked through.
+Then, flip over and cook until the banana pancake is cooked through.
+I like giving the pancakes a squish with the spatula after the flip to thin them and ensure they are well-cooked.

-It only took about a minute per side for my tiny pancakes!
-You have to watch them or they WILL BURN and stick to the griddle.
+It only takes a minute per side for my tiny pancakes!

-If you’re worried about food safety and aren’t sure if your baby pancakes are cooked through, check with a food or meat thermometer to make sure the inside is at least 160 degrees F.
+If you’re worried about food safety and aren’t sure if your baby pancakes are cooked through, please check with a food or meat thermometer to ensure the inside is at least 160 degrees F.

-4. Serve baby pancakes with baby food fruit puree (homemade or jarred) as topping or dipping sauce, if desired.
-My daughter used to LOVE dipping things as a baby.
-One of her first ten words, as a matter of fact, was “dip!”
+5. Serve baby pancakes with baby food fruit puree (homemade or jarred) as topping or dipping sauce, if desired.

 Baby Food Pancake Storage: